-You can use the cxfslicense command to verify CXFS or XVM FLEXIm license keys for clusters using client-side licensing.
+You can use the cxfslicense command to verify CXFS or XVM FLEXIm client-side license keys for Mac OS X nodes using client-side licensing.

 The installation package uses install-cxfs to install or update all of the CXFS files.
 You can use the uninstall-cxfs command to uninstall all CXFS files; uninstall is not an installation package option.